x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

 of v0.9 will be:

-* The HTTP implementation - It has seen a lot of real-world use now, but the http module is in dire need of a cleanup and refactor.
+* The HTTP implementation - It has seen a lot of real-world use now, but the http package is in dire need of a cleanup and refactor.
 Special attention will be paid to making the interfaces more consistent, improve performance, and increase correctness in more edge cases.
 * The Streams API - The concept of the Stream API is very core to node.